 - Population served

 - Service area (location)

 - Existing Hazard Risks to property (location)

 - Existing Risk-based needs

 - Level of risk of the project area

 - Project Characteristics (Rehabilitation, Reconstruction, or New Construction)

 - Site Characteristics (Mobility within and Neighborhood)

 - Building Characteristics

 - Cost Reasonableness

 - Income Targeting

 - Financial Strength/Stability

 - If Applicants are proposing projects that support the need to expand services, clients or the addition of housing units, the Applicant must provide a Market Analysis to evaluate at a minimum:

 - o Identified market area

-- o Number of similar projects in the area
+- Number of similar projects in the area

-- o How many units exist in the area
+- How many units exist in the area

-- o Analysis of the fee for service from other providers in the area
+- Analysis of the fee for service from other providers in the area

 - Analysis of the age of other service providers in the area

 What is the need for these services in this area (how many people?)

-After applications have been screened and pre-selected during the Application Period and Project Selection phase, PRDOH will inform all applicants of their results and work with the selected applicants to begin the post-selection process.
+After applications have been screened and pre-selected d During the Application Period and Project Selection phase applications will be screened and pre-selected.
+Afterwards, PRDOH will inform all applicants of their results and work with the pre-selected applicants to begin the post-selection process.

-Pre-selected projects will receive an Award Notice letter.
-Once the award is accepted, PRDOH will execute a Grant Agreement with each Pre-selected applicant and the process can continue to the next phase.
+Pre-selected pProjects that are determined to be feasible will receive an Award Notice letter.
+Once the award is accepted, PRDOH will may execute a Grant Agreement with each Pre-Selected applicant and the process can continue to the next phase.